NEWSAR

 Event

-Russia & Belarus athletes can compete under their flags at the 2026 Paralympics, sparking controversy.
+Russia & Belarus athletes compete under own flags at 2026 Paralympics, sparking controversy over doping & Ukraine war.

 Last 7 Days:0